Dan-Neri/blackjack/README.md

 # blackjack
-A blackjack simulator written in Python
+A blackjack simulator written in Python.
 The intention of this project is to create a simulator which can be used to test out different betting strategies.
 The simulator allows a user to create a betting strategy and then run through a specified number of hands playing both the dealer's and player's hands according to basic blackjack strategy.
 It will then provide statistics such as number of hands won/lost, money won/lost and longest streak of hands won/lost in a row.
 I've also decided to include a version of the simulator which can be played through hand by hand as an interactive game where the user decides how to play each hand.